lewisjn-arch/Mobile-Portfolio-setup/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

- You could make use of this project to train you on how to use linters and improve your code quality.
+ You could make use of this project to train you how to use flexbox and style a portfolio page for your projects in html/css.

 To get a local copy up and running, follow these steps.